mucosal-immunology-lab/bioinformatics-hub/docs/Utilities/vault-storage.md

     - You can check for a install by running `rsync --help`.
 If you get the help menu showing up, you're good to go.

-    ??? question "I don't have it installed... where do I get rsync from?"
+    ??? question "I don't have it installed... where do I get Rsync from?"

         === "MacOS 🍎"